umputun/remark42/docs/slack.md

 ### Verify the notifications on Slack

-If all goes fine, you should be able to see the following message on your slack notification channel:
+If all goes fine, you should be able to see the following message on your Slack notification channel:

 > New comment from _author_ -> _original author_
 >> [Demo | Remark42](http://127.0.0.1:8080/web/#remark42__comment-11288987987)